General Social Sciences (BA/BS)

 7) Specialization and Upper-Division Requirements

-Must take at least one course from each of the following three areas: US History, Economics, and Political Science.
+Must take at least one course from each of the following three areas: US History, Economics, and US Political Science.
 2

 Anthropology (ANTH)